StateLibraryVictoria/bagit-workflow/README.md

 Limitations: This process is designed to support processing of data compatible with a Windows filesystem.
 It cannot handle files with multiple filestreams.

+#### Runner scripts

+- `bagit_transfer.py` : Bags data and transfers it to a location.
+Transfers and collections are recorded in a sqlite3 database.
+- `validate_transfers.py` : Runs validation over every bag in a directory.
+Each run and each check are recorded in a sqlite3 database.
+A html report is exported at the end.
+- `report_all_databases.py` : Dumps the contents of the databases to html.
+This is mostly for debugging and won't scale if the databases get too big.

 ### Transfer workflow

 ![Transfer Activity Diagram](docs/Bagit-Workflow-Activity-Diagram.jpg)